-fMRI Tasks of Interest: The two fMRI tasks of interest were (1) "Sesame Street - Blocked Language" (SS-BlockedLang; Experimental Task 1) and (2) "Sesame Street - Interleaved Dialogue" (Experimental Task 2).
-Participants completed both tasks in the same visit, though methods and results pertaining to each task are discussed separately in the sections below (after General Methods). fMRI Localizer Tasks: We used two publicly-available fMRI tasks to functionally localize higher order language regions and theory of mind regions in individual participants.
-(1) Auditory Language Localizer.
-This task was previously validated for identifying high-level language processing regions (Scott et al., 2017).
-Participants listened to Intact and Degraded 18-second blocks of speech.
-The Intact condition consisted of audio clips of spoken English (e.g., clips from interviews in which one person is speaking), and the Degraded condition consisted of acoustically degraded versions of these clips that were completely incomprehensible (i.e., garbled noise) but matched for acoustic properties (for more details, see (Scott et al., 2017)).
-Participants viewed a black dot on a white background during the task while passively listening to the auditory stimuli.
-14-second fixation blocks (no sound) were presented after every 4 speech blocks, as well as at the beginning and end of each run (5 fixation blocks per run).
-Participants completed two runs, each approximately 6 min 6 sec long.
-Each run consisted of 16 blocks of speech (8 intact, 8 degraded).
-(2) Theory of Mind Localizer.
 This task was previously validated for identifying regions that are involved in ToM and social cognition (Dodell-Feder et al., 2011).
 Participants read short stories in two conditions: False Beliefs and False Photos.
 Stories in the False Beliefs condition described scenarios in which a character holds a false belief (e.g., a girl places shoes under the bed, her mom moves them when the girl is at school, and then the girl returns to look for her shoes).
 Stories in the False Photos condition described outdated photographs and maps (e.g., a photo of a boy was taken when he had long hair, but since then he has gotten a haircut).
-For more details, see (Dodell-Feder et al., 2011).
-Each story was displayed in white text on a black screen for 10 seconds, followed by a 4-second true/false question based on the story (which participants responded to via an in-scanner button box), followed by 12 seconds of a blank screen (there was also a 12-second blank screen at the beginning of the run).
+For more details, see Dodell-Feder et al. (2011).
+Each story was displayed in white text on a black screen for 10 s, followed by a 4 s true/false question based on the story (which participants responded to via an inscanner button box), followed by 12 s of a blank screen.
+There was also a 12 s blank screen at the beginning of the run.
 Each run contained 10 blocks.
-Participants completed two runs, each approximately 4 min 40 sec long.
-Task performance is reported in Supplementary Materials.
+Participants completed two runs, each approximately 4 min 40 s long.